cisco-cx-lab/AWS_TF/README.md

 -	Create a Transit VPC to launch the redundant cloud gateways (Cat8000v).
 -	Set up four subnets within the Transit VPC to segregate the network traffic.
-.. a.
+  ... a.
 One subnet for Public Internet
-.. b.
-One subnet for Private Transport (DX to on-prem)
+  ...b.
+One subnet for Private Transport (DX to on-prem) ...c.
-  - c.
 One subnet for Service VPN
-  - d.
+  ...d.
 One subnet for Management
 -	Create four separate route tables, one for each subnet, to define the routing behavior.
-•	Create four Network Interfaces for each cloud gateway(Cat8000v) within the Transit VPC.
+- Create four Network Interfaces for each cloud gateway(Cat8000v) within the Transit VPC.
-a.
+...a.
 One Network Interface for Public transport
-b.
+...b.
 One Network Interface for Private transport
 c.
 One Network Interface for Service VPN
 d.
 One Network Interface for OOB Management
 •	Reserve Public IP (Elastic IP) for Cloud Gateways and associate the reserved IP with network interface for public transport